coldenate/remcord/README.md

 ## Thanks to

 - @xhayper for the [Discord RPC](https://github.com/xhayper/discord-rpc)!
 - @bjsi for the encouragement and technical help!
+I asked many questions on the Discord, and he was always there to help! *Thank you so much!* 🙏
 - RemNote for the amazing tool and documentation!

 ## Notes (pun intended)